caboodle-tech/element-behaviors/README.md

 As of September 2023 the Web Incubator Community Group (WICG) has started discussing a [proposal](https://github.com/WICG/webcomponents/issues/1029) for "custom attributes for all elements, [and] enhancements for more complex use cases".
 I am excited to see what comes from this proposal, but as the web standards history has taught me, I won't hold my breath for the 100% adoption of any of these features.

-For the time being this implementation (Caboodle Tech's implementation) of element behaviors is exactly what *custom elements* should be in my mind: elements that support the  dynamic adding or removing of behaviors and attributes across documents.
+For the time being this implementation (Caboodle Tech's implementation) of element behaviors is exactly what *custom elements* should be in my mind: elements that not only support the  dynamic adding or removing of behaviors and attributes across documents, but also maintain their state.
 This is why Caboodle Tech's element behaviors [operates differently](#differences-in-element-behaviors) than Lume's.

 ~ Chris (May 2024)